ClementRomac/FitBit_Project/README.md

 - Subject :
 School project concerning IoT and Mobile Web Development classes.
-This is a mobile application for visualizing fitbit data.
+This is a mobile web application for visualizing fitbit data.